 Electronic money institution license in Europe | EMI license in Europe | E-money license in Europe | E-money EMI / Electronic Money Institution | Electronic Money Institution license in EU (also called the EMI license Europe or E-money License in Europe)

-This article looks at obtaining an Authorised Electronic Money Institution (e-money) or Authorised Payment Institution license in Europe.
-If you are planning upon offering payment services such as issuing debit cards, money transfer service, merchant services or electronic wallets and prepaid cards, you will need to apply with the European regulator, such as the Financial Conduct Authority in the UK.
+This article looks at obtaining an Electronic Money Institution EMI / E-money in Europe.
+If you are planning upon offering payment services such as issuing debit cards, money transfer services, merchant services or electronic wallets and prepaid cards, you will need to apply with the Financial regulator.

 Its main objectives are to protect the consumer and make payments both safe and secure.
 At the same time, it aims to contribute to a more competitive payments landscape.